gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 ```

 Unfortunately it's not easy to code more complex rules into the cop, so
-we rely on people's best judge.
-If we could find another good pattern we
+we rely on people's best judgement.
+If we could find another good pattern
-could easily add to the cop, we should do it.
+we could easily add to the cop, we should do it.

 ### How to rewrite and avoid disabling this cop